7bitcoder/7bitConf/README.md

 - settingSplitters - list of possible setting splitters --option:values:1!int(=)123
 - keySplitters - list of possible key splitters --option(:)values(:)1!int=123
 - typeMarkers - list of possible type markers --option:values:1(!)int=123
-- defaultType - is the type that is used if type was not specified in setting --option:values:1=123
+- defaultType - is the type that is used if the type was not specified in setting --option:values:1=123
-- throwOnUnknownType - if type was not recognized in parsing phase then exception will be thrown if in this case this setting is set to false default type will be used --option:values:1!nonExistingType=123
+- throwOnUnknownType - if the type was not recognized in the parsing phase then an exception will be thrown if in this case this setting is set to false default type will be used --option:values:1!nonExistingType=123
-- allowEmptyKeys - if set to true and empty keys are detected exception will be thrown --option::1!int=123
+- allowEmptyKeys - if set to true and empty keys are detected, an exception will be thrown --option::1!int=123

-#### Usage Scenario
+### Usage Scenario

-All environment variables should be loaded as not nested objects (no key splitting) and without considering type
+All environment variables should be loaded as not nested objects (no key splitting) and without considering the type,
+solution:

 ```cpp
 #include <SevenBit/Conf.hpp>